We love where we live.

 Our work is strongest when it fully reflects the diversity of people and ideas.
 We will ensure that all voices are heard and considered.

-United Way Canada, local staff and the Board of Directors are taking a serious look at our work in the community through the lens of equity, diversity and inclusion.
-Local United Way staff are involved in extensive training and reflection to ensure our workplace culture authentically reflects these ideals.
-Diverse voices are also being welcomed to the table to reflect the communities that we serve.
+United Way Canada, local staff, and the Board of Directors are taking a serious look at our work in the community through the lens of equity, diversity, and inclusion.
+Learn more.

 Think Global, Act Local